Surrounded by a fantastic coastline, Pembrokeshire offers an abundance of fresh produce.

 Twr y Felin hotel, Caerfai Road, St Davids ~ www.twryfelinhotel.com/dining/restaurants-bars/blas-restaurant

-The tiny village of Trefin is a 9-mile drive North of St Davids, but this is a place you won’t want to pass by.
-Here, in this ancient fishing village with its historic ruined mill and a smattering of traditional Pembrokeshire cottages, you’ll get the best breakfast in Wales.
+The Mill now sits in the centre of St Davids, and we could not be happier to have it on our doorstep!
 This is no greasy spoon – each element of your English breakfast is carefully cooked to perfection.
 Not in the mood for a fancy fry-up?
 Why not have a Welsh breakfast, complete with cockles and laverbread?
 Or try avocado mashed toast with the softest poached egg you’ve ever tasted, washed down with the tastiest cup of coffee for miles around.
-Don’t believe us?
-Check out their Trip Advisor rating – number 1 café in Pembrokeshire.
-Proof that this is not just one of our favourite places to eat in Pembrokeshire, but people from all over Europe flock back to walk the coastal path and have yet another delicious meal in this friendly local noshery.
+This is not just one of our favourite places to eat in Pembrokeshire, but people from all over Europe flock back to walk the coastal path and have yet another delicious meal in this friendly local noshery.

 Crug Glas Country House